-- Check the plug and socket for burn marks, sounds of 'arcing' (buzzing or crackling), fuses blowing, circuit breakers tripping or overheating. - Remove plugs from sockets carefully.
+Check the plug and socket for burn marks, sounds of 'arcing' (buzzing or crackling), fuses blowing, circuit breakers tripping or overheating.

+Remove plugs from sockets carefully.
 Pulling out a plug by the cable puts a strain on it and could damage the contact between the plug and the socket.
-This could result in the plug overheating, its wires becoming loose or an electric shock (if the earth wire is disconnected). - Use plugs with the British Standard safety mark.
-They have live and neutral pins with insulating sleeves that allow you to put them in and pull them out of sockets safely. - Check that the cable sheath is firmly clamped in the plug and that no coloured wires are showing.
+This could result in the plug overheating, its wires becoming loose or an electric shock (if the earth wire is disconnected).

+Use plugs with a certification mark, such as the BSI Kitemark.
+They have live and neutral pins with insulating sleeves that allow you to put them in and pull them out of sockets safely.

+Check that the cable sheath is firmly clamped in the plug and that no coloured wires are showing.
 Always replace damaged cables immediately.
 Touching exposed live wires may give you an electric shock or you could even be killed.